AI, Jobs, and the Automation Trap: Where Is HCI?: Introduction

-We propose that automation need not---and should not---be the end goal.
-The design and deployment of AI systems must shift toward Human-Centered AI (HCAI), a paradigm that prioritizes augmenting human abilities over replacing them~\cite{shneiderman2020human}.
-HCAI advocates for designing systems that align with human cognitive strengths, workflows, and societal values, empowering workers rather than marginalizing them~\cite{AIIndex2021}.
-Discussions at recent ACM CHI and CSCW conferences during special interest groups (SIGs)~\cite{tahaei2023human, constantinides2024implications, deng2024collaboratively, zheng2024towards} have reinforced the critical need for aligning AI with human cognitive abilities, workflows, and societal needs.
-To see how, consider examples of existing systems such as adaptive learning platforms that personalize education for diverse learners~\cite{dutta2024enhancing}; or AI-augmented radiologists who achieve greater diagnostic accuracy by collaborating with machine learning systems~\cite{agarwal2023combining}.
+HCAI aims at doing the latter.
+It emphasizes the design of systems that align with human cognitive strengths, workflows, and societal values, empowering workers rather than marginalizing them~\cite{AIIndex2021}.
+Discussions in special interest groups (SIGs) at recent HCI conferences such as ACM CHI and CSCW~\cite{tahaei2023human, constantinides2024implications, deng2024collaboratively, zheng2024towards} have reinforced the critical need to align AI with human cognitive abilities.
+This alignment is evident in efforts such as adaptive learning platforms that personalize education for diverse learners~\cite{dutta2024enhancing}, and AI systems that augment radiologists to achieve greater diagnostic accuracy in collaboration with machine learning models~\cite{agarwal2023combining}.